 Encouraged to support the school in delivering this sensitive and statutory part of the curriculum and be open to discuss lesson content with their children.

-3. Legislation

-We are required to teach RSE as part of the introduction of compulsory relationships and sex education (RSE) and health education in schools from September 2020.
-The legislation introduces three new statutory subjects: Relationships Education for primary; Relationships and Sex Education for secondary; and, Health Education for both.
-These subjects will be part of the basic school curriculum not the National Curriculum and will be statutory in all schools.
-It is mandatory for all schools to have a written policy for Relationships Education and RSE.
-The policy must be made available to parents and others.
-Schools must provide a copy of the policy free of charge to anyone who asks for one and are required to publish the policy on the school website.

-Documents that inform the school’s RSE policy include:

-Education Act (1996)

-Learning and Skills Act (2000)

-Education and Inspections Act (2006)

-Equality Act (2010),

-Supplementary Guidance RSE for the 21st century (2014)

-Keeping children safe in education – Statutory safeguarding guidance (2016)

-Children and Social Work Act (2017)

-Parents will retain the right to withdraw their child from sex education at primary and secondary up until 3 terms before a child’s 16th birthday when the child can choose to opt in.
-There will be no right to withdraw from Relationships Education.

-3.1 Organisation of RSE within the PSHCE Curriculum
+3. Organisation of RSE within the PSHE Curriculum

-A. St Johns C of E Academy Bromsgrove

-PSHCE at St. John’s is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
-As part of a whole school approach, PSHCE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.
+PSHE at St. John’s is a planned programme of learning through which children and young people acquire the knowledge, understanding and skills they need to manage their lives.
+As part of a whole school approach, PSHE develops the qualities and attributes pupils need to thrive as individuals, family members and members of society.

 Citizenship education is about enabling people to make their own decisions and to take responsibility for their own lives and their communities.

-Pupil’s successes in PSCHE are highlighted through certificates, praise postcards and other key responsibilities they are given within school.
-To enhance the curriculum we have many opportunities including visiting speakers, an annual Mock Trial Competition and the school support various charities within the community.
+Pupil’s successes in PSHE are highlighted through certificates, praise postcards and other key responsibilities they are given within school.
+To enhance the curriculum, we have many opportunities including visiting speakers, an annual Mock Trial Competition and the school support various charities within the community.

-At St John's PSHCE is an integral part of the Spiritual and Social Education (SSE) Department.

-Currently the following areas are covered.
-This is in the process of being reviewed and developed in line for the changes in September 2020.
+Our Curriculum revisits as part of a spiral curriculum which builds on prior learning and prepares our pupils for the next stage of their education using PSHE Association accredited materials to meet the requirements on the teaching of RSE which were introduced in 2020.

+Details of what is covered can be found in the table below: